Helping a Child with Anxiety Disorder

 Getting treatment for a child

-However, parents sometimes exacerbate the problem even though they had good intention.
+However, parents sometimes exacerbate the problem even though they had good intentions.
 They often resort to protecting their children from situations or things that make them anxious or fearful.
 This is rather counter-productive.

 In treating anxiety, mental health professionals usually expose a patient to the situation they fear.
 They help children develop skills they can use for dealing with such situations.